tedee-com/tedee-lock-ble-api-doc/docs/source/ptls/server_verification.rst

 PTLS server verification
 ========================

-Client side is an external device that is connected to lock and want to establish PTLS session.
+The client side is an external device that is connected to the lock and wants to establish a PTLS session.
-Server side is a Tedee lock.
+The server side is a Tedee lock.

 .. _client_challange_server_verify:

-1. Client challange server verification
+1. Client challenge server verification
 ---------------------------------------

     #.
 Prepare *Auth data* as a current datetime in ms (**8bytes**),